Towns and Villages of Transylvania Tour

 Day 4

-You’ll then be taken to Hunedoara, where you’ll visit the largest Gothic castle in Transylvania.
-Built in the 14th-15th centuries, the castle belonged to King Corvinus's ancestors, the Hungarian king of the 15th century.
+In the morning, you’ll be taken to Hunedoara, where you’ll visit the largest Gothic castle in Transylvania.
+Built in the 14th-15th centuries, the castle belonged to the ancestors of King Corvinus, the Hungarian king of the 15th century.
 It is here that Vlad the Impaler was imprisoned on his way to Budapest.

-Further on, you’ll enjoy a walking tour of Sibiu.
+In the afternoon, you’ll enjoy a walking tour of Sibiu.
 Hermanstadt, to use its German name, was founded by the Saxon colonists about 800 years ago.
 In a short time, Sibiu became one of the most important cities of Transylvania.
-Sibiu boasts several medieval squares, including the Great Square (Piata Mare), which is the largest in Romania.
-It is surrounded by old houses, impressive palaces such as the Brukenthal Palace, and religious constructions, including the Catholic Cathedral.
-The tour of Sibiu continues with the other squares, the oldest cobblestone streets, and you’ll find out more about the legend which surrounds the Bridge of Lies.
+Sibiu boasts several medieval squares, including the Great Square (Piata Mare), which is the largest of this kind in Romania.
+It is surrounded by old houses, impressive palaces such as the Brukenthal Palace, and by religious constructions, including the Catholic Cathedral.
+The tour of Sibiu continues with the other squares, the oldest cobblestone streets, and you’ll find out more about the legend that surrounds the Bridge of Lies.
 The tour of Sibiu ends with the Evangelical Cathedral and the former medieval towers.

 Overnight in Sibiu: 4-star hotel